cvxgrp/cvxportfolio/docs/index.rst

 We test against recent python versions (3.9, 3.10, 3.11) and recent versions of the main dependencies (from pandas 1.4, cvxpy 1.1, ..., up to the current versions) on all major operating systems.
-So, Cvxportfolio doesn't require any specific version of any dependency, and should work in any pre--existing environment.
+So, Cvxportfolio doesn't require any specific version of any dependency, and should work in any pre-existing environment.

 Licensing
 ---------